fartcan6/fard/README.md

 ```bash
 git clone https://github.com/fartcan6/fard.git && cd fard && ./stuff/fard.sh --install
 ```
 This will clone the F4RD repository from GitHub and run the installation script.
-The installation script will create a folder named "fard" in your home directory and create a README.txt file inside it with the text "trolled".
+The installation script will create a folder named "fard" in your home directory and create a README.txt file inside it with the text "trolled".How to run it

+# HOW TO RUN IT
+• Open your terminal (command prompt on Windows) and navigate to the directory where you cloned the fard repository.

+• Navigate to the stuff directory using the command: cd stuff.

+• Run the fard.sh script by typing: ./fard.sh --install.

+• Follow the instructions that appear on your screen to complete the installation process.

+**Note: The installation process requires an internet connection to clone the fard repository from GitHub.
+The installation script is compatible with macOS, Linux, and Windows operating systems.**

 # COMPATIBILITY